akshatowl/VisualSlopeDetection/README.md

 roslaunch image_launcher depthslope.launch
 ```

-In order to launch the node with rosrun and without the launch file
+In order to run the node with rosrun:

 Open a terminal window and run the realsense launch file which starts the camera with the parameters and a roscore instance.

 ```
 roslaunch realsense2_camera rs_camera.launch
 ```
-In the second terminal
+In the second terminal window
 ```
 ~/VisualSlopeDetection
 source devel/setup.zsh